Dame Rebecca West is the grand dame on my very short list of “intellectual idols”.

 “[His book was] absolutely rubbish and nonsense.
 He writes about how she went to Paris and how she didn’t go down to the cafes and meet the young revolutionaries.
 But how on earth was she to find out where they were?
 Because, you see, the Bolshevik generation was not yet identifiable.
 How would she find out any of the people, who hadn’t really made their mark?
 It was an obscure time in the history of revolution.
 It was a time when very remarkable people were coming up, but they weren’t visible yet.
 She did know the people like Henri de Rochefort very well.
 Mitchell also says she took a flat and had a housekeeper, who was also a very good cook, and didn’t that show great luxury?
 Well, if he’d asked anybody, he would have found that, in those days, you couldn’t take a furnished flat or house in Paris, nor, so far as I know, in most parts of France, unless you took a servant, who was left by the owner.
 All the furnished houses I ever had in France, modest as they were, had somebody that I had to take with the house.”

 While this may seem like a minor thing to get up in arms about, it is not.
-Mr. Mitchell was making a judgment on Pankhurst’s seriousness as a revolutionary and thinker by making a false assumption.
+Mr. Mitchell was making a judgment on Pankhurst’s seriousness as a revolutionary and thinker through a false assumption.
 He makes that false assumption because he comes from an ideological standpoint.
-Ideological purity can actually narrow how the brain allows itself to function.
+Ideological purity can narrow how the brain allows itself to function.
 (See Michele Bachmann.)
 Mr. Mitchell had a bone to pick with Christabel Pankhurst, and wanted to take her off her pedestal (“some revolutionary – she had a maid!!”) and Rebecca West calls him out on it, despite her own feelings about Pankhurst’s later work and how she broke with the movement because of it.
+THAT is clarity of thought.

 “From an early age – but it was not detected for many, many years – I’ve had difficulty about hearing.
 Finally, I lost my hearing almost entirely in this ear, I got pneumonia in it, which I think is rather chic.”